americanexpress/create-using-template/README.md

 ##### `lifecycle` object<function>, optional

-These functions will run at specific stages of the generation lifecycle.
+These functions will run at specific stages of the generation lifecycle. `pre` functions can return `{ skip: true }` to skip that lifecycle stage.
+The generation stage cannot be skipped.
+If a lifecycle stage is skipped, its `post` function will not be called.

-* `preGenerate`: runs before the module is generated
+* `preGenerate`: runs before the module is generated.
+Generation cannot be skipped.
-* `postGenerate`: runs after the module is generated
+* `postGenerate`: runs after the module is generated.
-* `preGitInit`: runs before initializing the git repo, return true to skip git init
+* `preGitInit`: runs before initializing the git repo.
+Skipping this stage will also skip the commit stage, including `preCommit`.
-* `postGitInit`: runs after initializing the git repo
+* `postGitInit`: runs after initializing the git repo.
-* `preInstall`: runs before installing the module, return true to skip installing
+* `preInstall`: runs before installing the module.
-* `postInstall`: runs after install
+* `postInstall`: runs after install.
-* `preCommit`: runs before creating the initial commit, return true to skip committing
+* `preCommit`: runs before creating the initial commit.
-* `postCommit`: runs after creating the initial commit
+* `postCommit`: runs after creating the initial commit.

 ##### `dynamicFileNames` object<string, string>, optional
 When the generator is ready to write a file to the users project, it will first check this object for a key matching the fileName it is to use.
 If the key is present, it will instead use the value against that key as the file name.